redpanda-data/redpanda/docs/www/schemaRegistry-example.md

 ---
-title: Running a Kafka Schema Registry App in Red Panda in 15 min (or less)
+title: Running a Schema Registry App in Redpanda in 15 min (or less)
 order: 2
 ---

-# Running a Schema Registry App in Red Panda in 15 min (or less)
+# Running a Schema Registry App in Redpanda in 15 min (or less)

-This tutorial shows in 15 minutes or less how you can build a Kafka Schema Registry Application and run it in Red Panda.
+This tutorial shows in 15 minutes or less how you can build a Schema Registry Application and run it in Redpanda.

 ## Get your cluster ready

-In order to understand this tutorial you must have already completed the previous ones, [Running a Scala Kafka App in Red Panda in 15 min](/docs/scala-example)
+In order to understand this tutorial you must have already completed the previous ones, [How to connect a Scala App to Redpanda in 15 min](/docs/scala-example)

-This tutorial assumes that you already have a Red Panda cluster with three machines up and running in your development environment.
+This tutorial assumes that you already have a Redpanda cluster with three machines up and running in your development environment.

 ## Setting up the project